-Many tend to assume that Christmas is a Christian holiday and as such should only really be celebrated by Christians.
-Non-Muslims don't celebrate Ramadan, right?
-Although Christmas has largely been a Christian religious holiday, that has changed dramatically.
-It already included many elements borrowed from other religions, which made it easy to transform in modern, secular culture.
-There are many ways to celebrate Christmas without reference to Christianity or religion.
+Although Christmas has largely been observed as a Christian religious holiday, that has changed dramatically over the years.
+The holiday already included many elements borrowed from other religions, which made it easy to celebrate Christmas without reference to religion.

 Large numbers of people have family gatherings during the Christmas holidays.
 Since so many people have time off during these holidays, it's a good excuse to visit and spend time with family.
 Although many go to church as a family, there are plenty of things people can do as families that are completely secular: dinners, gift exchanges, ice skating, volunteering at a soup kitchen, holiday shows, etc. You could make the Christmas holidays an annual family reunion to strengthen familial ties.